Subtitles and Transcript

 7:57 Nicole: Three --

 8:00 KB: Can you show us where?
 OK, excellent.
 Open your eyes.
 I never touched you.
 I just touched his back, and I just touched his arm.
 A voodoo experiment.
 (Laughter) Yeah, I walk around nightclubs all night like this.
 (Laughter) You just take a seat over here for a second.
 I'm going to use you again, in a moment.
-And can you take a seat right over here for me, if you don't mind.
-Sit right here.
+Can you take a seat right over here, if you don't mind.

 8:27 KB: OK, take a seat.
 Excellent, OK.
 Now, what I want you to do is look directly at me, OK, just take a deep breath in through your nose, letting it out through your mouth, and relax.
 Allow your eyes to close, on five, four, three, two, one.
 Close your eyes right now.
 OK, now, I'm not hypnotizing you, I'm merely placing you in a heightened state of synchronicity, so our minds are along the same lines.
 And as you sink and drift and float into this relaxed state of mind, I'm going to take your left hand, and just place it up here.

-8:57 And I want you to hold it there, just for a moment, and I only want you to allow your hand to sink and drift and float back to the tabletop at the same rate and speed as you drift and float into this relaxed state of awareness, and allow it to go all the way down to the tabletop.
-That's it, all the way down, all the way down, all the way down, and further, and further, and further, and further, and further and further.
+8:57 I want you to hold it there just for a moment, and I only want you to allow your hand to sink and drift and float back to the tabletop at the same rate and speed as you drift and float into this relaxed state of awareness, and allow it to go all the way down to the tabletop.
+That's it, all the way down, all the way down. and further, and further.
 Excellent.
 I want you to allow your hand to stick firmly to the tabletop.
 OK, now, allow it to stay there.
 OK, now, in a moment, you'll feel a certain pressure, OK, and I want you to be aware of the pressure.
 Just be aware of the pressure.
 And I only want you to allow your hand to float slowly back up from the tabletop as you feel the pressure release, but only when you feel the pressure release.
 Do you understand?
-Just answer yes or no. Do you understand?
+Just answer yes or no.

 9:47 Man: Yes.

 10:20 Excellent.
 Now that you've got the idea, let's try something even more interesting.
 Allow it to stick firmly to the tabletop, keep your eyes closed.
 Can you stand up?
-OK, just stand, stage forward.
-I want you to point directly at his forehead, OK.
+Just stand, stage forward.
+I want you to point directly at his forehead.
+OK.
 Imagine a connection between you and him.
-Only when you want the pressure to be released, make an upward gesture, like this, but only when you want the pressure to be released.
+Only when you want the pressure to be released, make an upward gesture, like this, but only when you want it to be released.
 You can wait as long as you want, but only when you want the pressure released.
 OK, let's try it again.
 OK, now, imagine the connection, OK.
 Point directly at his forehead.
 Only when you want the pressure released, we'll try it again.
 OK, it worked that time, excellent.
-And hold it there, hold it there, both of you, hold it there.
+And hold it there, both of you.
 Only when you want the pressure to go back, make a downward gesture.
 You can wait as long as you want.
 You did it pretty quickly, but it went down, OK.

-11:47 I once saw a film called "The Gods Are Crazy."
+11:49 I once saw a film called "The Gods Are Crazy."
 Has anybody here seen that film?
 Yeah.
-(Applause) Do you remember when they threw the Coke bottle out of the airplane, and it landed on the ground, and it didn't break?
+Remember when they threw the Coke out of the airplane, and it landed on the ground, and it didn't break?
 Now, see, that's because Coke bottles are solid.
 It's nearly impossible to break a Coke bottle.
 Do you want to try it?
 Good job.
-(Laughter) She's not taking any chances.
+She's not taking any chances.
+(Laughter)

 12:12 You see, psychokinesis is the paranormal influence of the mind on physical events and processes.
 For some magicians or mentalists, sometimes the spoon will bend or melt, sometimes it will not.
 Sometimes the object will slide across the table, sometimes it will not.
 It depends on how much energy you have that day, so on and so forth.
 We're going to try an experiment in psychokinesis, right now.
 Come right over here, next to me.
 Excellent.

 12:34 Now, have a look at the Coke bottle.
 Make sure it is solid, there's only one hole, and it's a normal Coke bottle.
-And you can whack it against the table, if you want.
-Be careful.
+And you can whack it against the table, if you want; be careful.
 Even though it's solid, I'm standing away.
-OK, I want you to pinch right here with two fingers and your thumb.
+I want you to pinch right here with two fingers and your thumb.
 Excellent.
 Now, I've got a shard of glass here, OK.
 I want you to examine the shard of glass.
-Be careful, because it is sharp.
+Careful, it's sharp.
 Just hold on to it for a moment.
 Now, hold it out here.

-14:33 Nicole: Mm-hmm.
-KB: OK, give her a round of applause.
+14:34 KB: OK, give her a round of applause.
 (Applause) Thank you.
-(Applause) I've got one more thing to share with you right now.
+(Applause) (Applause ends) I've got one more thing to share with you right now.
 Actually, Chris, I was going to pick you for this, but instead of picking you, can you hop up here and pick a victim for this next experiment?
 And it should be a male victim, that's the only thing.

 15:01 Chris Anderson: Oh, OK.

-15:03 KB: I was going to use you for this, but I decided I might want to come back another year.
+15:03 KB: I was going to use you, but I decided I might want to come back another year.
 (Laughter)

 15:08 CA: Well, to reward him for saying "eureka," and for selecting Michael Mercil to come and talk to us -- Steve Jurvetson.